All about 23 Things

 The programme is open to all members of the University of Oxford, regardless of their position or status (staff, student, full time, part time, etc.).
 If you are not a member of the University, you are very welcome to participate in the programme, but you may not be eligible for support.

 If you’re already an experienced social media and digital tool user, don’t worry!
-We’ll be posting ideas for different ‘levels’ of engagement, so you may find ways to take your digital communications even further.
+The ‘things’ cater for different different levels of engagement, so you may find ways to take your digital communications even further.

 How does it work?